alvaroscelza/belvo-admission-test/README.md

 - Run the tests with `python manage.py test`
 - Get test coverage with `coverage run --source='.' manage.py test` and then `coverage report --skip-covered`

+## Docker
+A Dockerfile is provided to generate a container using python image.